 - Endometriomas.
-“These cysts develop from endometriosis (a condition in which your cells from your uterine lining grow outside of your uterus) and they can be very tender and painful,” Dr. Kho says.
+“These cysts develop from endometriosis (a condition in which cells similar to the cells from your uterine lining grow outside of your uterus) and they can be very tender and painful,” Dr. Kho says.

 - Cancerous cysts.
 Fortunately, ovarian cancer is rare.
 “There’s a lifetime risk of about 1-1/2%,” says Dr. Kho.
 If you have a first-degree family member with ovarian cancer, this risk increases to 5%.
 “People who have certain genetic conditions like breast cancer genes or Lynch syndrome also need to be more concerned if they develop a cyst.”